rand-projects/fisb-decode/docs/source/document.rst

 72393 before actually doing the trigger.
 We do this because instructions for many of the test groups say things like 'check for this before 72393 seconds and then check for that after 72393 seconds'.
-This lets us keep using the time in the instructions, but modify time times slightly to accomplish the tasks.
+This lets us keep using the time in the instructions, but modify times slightly to accomplish the tasks.
 The ``1`` is just a sequence number.
 This is used to create the correct dump sub-directory.
 We will get to that in a moment.
 The string field at the end is just a message that is printed when the